 Elastic is an unsecured line of credit product from Elevate Credit Inc. offered in partnership with the Republic Bank & Trust Company.
 The Republic Bank is an FDIC member based in Louisville, KY.
-It has an A+ rating with the BBB, $4 billion in assets and over 750 employees.
+It has an A+ rating with the BBB and over $3 billion in assets.
 Elastic gives borrower access to a line of credit, but it only charges interest on the money they withdraw.

 How Does Elastic Work?